 One year later, Oswald would purchase, by mail, a rifle with telescopic sight and a .38 revolver.
 That year, he allegedly attempted to shoot retired United States Major General Edwin A. Walker who had been a staunch critic of Communism.
 Later in 1963, Oswald was denied passage to Cuba and the U.S.S.R. during a trip to Mexico City.
 He returned to Texas and started a job at the Texas School Book Depository in Dallas.

 In an interview with “Frontline,” investigative journalist Gerald Posner said Oswald’s hatred wasn’t for Kennedy.
 “What he did hate was the system and what Kennedy stood for,” Posner tells the PBS show.
 “He despised America.
 He despised capitalism.
 When he eventually had the opportunity to strike against Kennedy, it was that symbol of the system that he was going after.”

 President and Governor Shot in Motorcade

 According to the official investigation, Oswald acted alone, firing three bullets from a sixth-floor window at the southeast corner of the Book Depository.
-Kennedy was struck once in the neck and once in the head, and slumped over onto his wife, First Lady Jacqueline Kennedy.
-Texas Governor John B. Connally Jr., who also in the limo with his wife, was shot once in the chest.
+Kennedy was struck once in the upper back and once in the head, and slumped over onto his wife, First Lady Jacqueline Kennedy.
+Texas Governor John B. Connally Jr., who was also in the limo with his wife, was shot once in the back.
 He recovered from his injuries.
 After killing Tippit, Oswald was arrested a few minutes later in the back of a movie theater.